Click play on the video below to watch a short introductory video with Director of Nutrition Helen Lynam

 One of the great benefits of working with the OHC nutrition team is that they have decades of experience between them, and so when you are consulting with one practitioner, they have the experience of the entire team to draw upon.
 The team are constantly attending new trainings and seminars and researching new nutrition protocols – their approach to their own skills as practitioners is: “constant and never ending improvement”.

-Questions about the OHC nutrition department and ME, CFS and Fibromyalgia
+Questions about the OHC nutrition department

 What does the OHC nutrition department do?